 - “Governing by the Internet: Local Governance in the Digital Age” (with Linan Jia), Journal of Chinese Governance 3:1 (2018): 67-85.
 DOI: 10.1080/23812346.2018.1429175.

-- The article has also been accepted to be included in Jianxing Yu and Sujian Guo (eds.)
-The Palgrave Handbook of Local Governance in Contemporary China (Macmillan, forthcoming).
+- The article has also been included in Jianxing Yu and Sujian Guo (eds.)
+The Palgrave Handbook of Local Governance in Contemporary China (Macmillan, 2019): 421-440.

 - “Supervising Authoritarian Rule Online: Citizen Participation and State Responses in China,” The Journal of Comparative Law 12:2 (2017): 397-416.